KAREN ELEPHANT HOME

 Start: 8:00am – 8:30am minivan pick up from your Chiang Mai city hotel, or from our office at 8:00am.
 If staying out of town (outside the middle ring-road) additional charges apply.
 Please advise on your reservation form.

-Travel Time: Around 1 hour & 45 minutes (safety video en route to project).
+Travel Time: Around 1 hour & 45 minutes (safety talk en route to project).

 Return: Arrive back in Chiang Mai city 4:30pm – 5.00pm.